 Additional links (free .pdf downloads) "printable check lists" to help with garden building projects: Links below:

-Starter checklist 1 (download basic list of esential items)
+Starter checklist 1 (download basic check list of esential items)

-More detailed checklist 2 (download 2nd list for further details)
+More detailed checklist 2 (download 2nd check list for further details)

 Thanks for visiting - "Do I Need Planning Permission"

 Government Statement (this statement has changed recently) - If

 you want to put up small detached buildings such as a garden shed or

 summerhouse in your garden, building regulations will not normally

 apply if the floor area of the building is less than 15 square

 If the floor area of the building is between 15